betehess/stuff/abstract-algebraic-data-types/index.md

 }
 ```

-I use the `Sig` suffix as if `OptionSig` was an [ML module signature](http://caml.inria.fr/pub/docs/oreilly-book/html/book-ora131.html) but this is **not the complete signature** as there are no function defined in this trait.
+We used the `Sig` suffix as if `OptionSig` was an [ML module signature](http://caml.inria.fr/pub/docs/oreilly-book/html/book-ora131.html) but this is **not the complete signature** as there are no function defined in this trait.

-This is just a convenient way to gather several types into a single one, a bit like a record but for types.
-Given an `OptionSig`, we can speak about one of the types it contains using a type projection, eg. `OptionSig#Option[A]`.
+This is just a convenient way to gather several types into a single one, a bit like a record, but for types.
+Given an `OptionSig`, we can now speak about one of the types it contains using a type projection, eg. `OptionSig#Option[A]`.

-Abstracting over operations
+Abstracting over operations {id="abstracting-over-operations"}
 ---------------------------

-Now that we have type hierarchy, we can complete our signature with the operations that must be defined over it:
+Now that we have a type hierarchy, we can complete our signature with the operations that must be defined over it:

 ```scala
 abstract class OptionOps[Sig <: OptionSig] {